 Chorizo Mac and Cheese Directions

 - Heat the oven to 350° F. In a medium pot cook pasta until al dente.
 Drain pasta in a colander, drizzle and mix a little bit of olive oil on the pasta so it does not stick together and set aside.
-Make sure all pasta is cleaned from the pot so you can reuse it for the roux.
+Clean the pasta from the pot so you can reuse it for the roux.

 - While pasta is cooking bring milk to a simmer in a small saucepan and keep it warm over low heat.